NCBI-Hackathons/Viral-VDAP/README.md

 - **Note:** On test data, de novo assembly produced a more complete assembly that better reproduced the corresponding published genome sequence than reference-based alignment.
 For the curious, reference-based alignment can be carried out as follows (more details below): Alignment to reference sequence (Bowtie2)-> Sequence deduplication (Samtools) -> calling variants and making consensus sequence (Samtools))

+## Pipeline

+### Trimming and Filtering Reads

+Using Trimmomatic, we kept reads that have a minimum average quality score of 30 and a minimum length of at least 50.
+Reads were trimmed at either end if the bases were below a threshold quality (<3) or contained any adapter sequences.
+All other parameters were kept as default.

+`java -jar /path/of/Trimmomatic-0.39/trimmomatic-0.39.jar PE -threads 8 -phred33 \
+jsc_1_r2.fastq.gz jsc_1_r2.fq.gz \
+jsc_1_forward_paired.fq.gz jsc_1_forward_unpaired.fq.gz \
+jsc_1_reverse_paired.fq.gz jsc_1_reverse_unpaired.fq.gz \
+ILLUMINACLIP:{input.adapters}:2:30:10 LEADING:3 TRAILING:3 AVGQUAL:30 MINLEN:50`

+Parameters:
+ * ILLUMINACLIP: Cut adapter and other illumina-specific sequences from the read.
+ * LEADING: Cut bases off the start of a read, if below a threshold quality.
+ * TRAILING: Cut bases off the end of a read, if below a threshold quality.
+ * MINLEN: Drop the read if it is below a specified length.
+ * AVGQUAL: Drop the read if the average quality is below the specified level.
+ * PE: Paired end mode.
+ * phred33: specifies the base quality encoding.
+ * threads: indicates the number of threads to use.

 ## Software citations, versions and parameters
 **Trimmomatic v.0.39**
 - Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 Trimmomatic: A flexible trimmer for Illumina Sequence Data.
 Bioinformatics, btu170